Doctor of Nursing Practice (DNP) Degree

 • Academic settings

-Just as patients rely on you to know how to best help them recover, you need to rely on your university to provide quality nursing education.
-At GCU, we are proud to be an institutionally accredited school that prioritizes academic excellence and a comprehensive nursing curriculum.
-In addition, the Higher Learning Commission (HLC) has continually accredited GCU since 1968.
+At GCU, we are proud to be an institutionally accredited university that prioritizes academic excellence and a comprehensive nursing curriculum.
+In addition, the Higher Learning Commission has continually accredited GCU since 1968.
 The College of Nursing and Health Care Professions shares the university’s commitment to upholding the principles and standards established by our accrediting bodies.

 For more information on the accreditation of nursing programs and other university approvals, please visit our University Accreditation and Regulations page.